innodatalabs/innodatalabs.github.io/_posts/2017-08-15-the-newb-guide-to-google-cloud-machine-learning-engine-episode-one.md

 Important: Your saved model must be 250MB or smaller to deployed with Google Cloud Machine Learning (ML) Engine.

 In this blog, we will use Google Cloud Platform's web interface to create our model.
-Before we start, make sure the saved model files are uplaoded to the "regression" folder on Google Storage.
+Before we start, ensure the model exists in the "regression" folder on Google Storage.

-###Creating a model
+### Creating a model

-Under the products and servicestab, select ML Engine -> Models and click on the "Create model" button.
+Under the products and services tab, select ML Engine then Models and click on the "Create model" button.
 ![Creating a model](../images/createmodel.png "create model")

-###Naming a model
+### Naming a model

-I will name my model "regression", describe it as "regression model example" and click on the "Create" botton.
+I will name my model "regression", describe it as "regression model example" and click on the "Create" button.
 ![Naming a model](../images/modelname.png "name model")

-###Model created
+### Model created

-In a few simple steps, you have create a placeholder for you model.
+In a few simple steps, you have create a placeholder for the model.
 ![Model created](../images/modelcreated.png "created model")

-###Creating a version
+### Creating a version

 Now, we must associate a version to the above model.
 Firstly, select the model you have just created.
 It will bring you to the following screen and click on CREATE VERSION at the top.
 ![Creating a version](../images/createversiona.png "create version")